 - 1.1.
-Three Travelling Doctoral Studentships will be allocated in all branches of the Humanities and Social Sciences and will be deemed to include, but not limited to, all academic disciplines within Arts, Humanities and Social Sciences; incorporating Business, Law and Psychology. - 1.2.
-Two Travelling Doctoral Studentships will be allocated in all branches of the Sciences, including but not limited to Agricultural Science, Engineering, Architecture, Food Science and Technology, Medicine, Dentistry, Veterinary Medicine, Physiotherapy, Occupational Therapy, and Speech and Hearing Sciences.
+Three Travelling Doctoral Studentships will be allocated in all branches of the Humanities and Social Sciences, which will be deemed as including, but not limited to, all academic disciplines within Arts, Humanities and Social Sciences, including Business, Law and Psychology. - 1.2.
+Two Travelling Doctoral Studentships will be allocated in all branches of the Sciences and Engineering.
+All branches of the Sciences will be deemed as including, but not limited to, all academic disciplines within the Agricultural, Biological, Chemistry, Computing, Food, Physical, Medical and Health related Sciences, Natural, Physics, Veterinary.
+All branches of Engineering will be deemed as including, but not limited to, Chemical, Civil, Electrical and/or Electronic, Environmental, Food and Beverage, Materials, Mechanical, Medical and Biomedical, and Architecture.